maarten-pennings/Lego-Mindstorms/ms4/faq.md

 As we see in the photo, none of the motors is at position O.

 ![Motor errors](images/motor-error.jpg)

+**NOTE** In the mean time, the Lego app has a feature to calibrate the zero position of the motors, fixing this issue.

 ## Why are there so many ways to do ... in Python?